kingjinho/DesignPattern/src/main/kotlin/decorator/README.md

 4. Decorate `3` with a word `cool`

-`Keep in mind that from 2 to 4, we still keep decorating as shoe` `This also means that we have to see options as shoes, rather than looking at this as components of shoes`
+`Keep in mind that from 2 to 4, we still keep decorating as shoe` `This also means that we have to see options as shoes, rather than as components of shoes`

 We know from the case that inheritance does not fit very well.
 What about composition?